hku-ect/MOCAP_CSV2OSC/README.md

 MOCAP CSV2OSC is a small application that loads a CSV file exported from a Motive recording.
 The loaded CSV file can then be played back sending it's data through OSC over the netwrok in the same format as the NatNet2OSC bridge.

-This application is meant to be used together with a Motive recording so you can work with MOCAP data without having the acces to a MOCAP instalaltion.
+This application is meant to be used together with a Motive recording so you can work with MOCAP data without having the access to a MOCAP instalaltion.

+## Warning

+Due to limitations when exporting a Motive recording as CSV it is not possible to stream the parent ID and offset of the bones of the skeleton.
+This means you CANNOT use this tool to stream skeleton data to Unity with bone parenting structure.

 # OSC Data Structure